-Dandelion- Because dandelion is always in the sun absorbing its energy, this essence helps to align the liver and gallbladder to the energy of the sun, clearing out any toxic or lower-vibrational energy such as anger.
+Dandelion- Because dandelion is always in the sun absorbing its energy, this essence helps to align the liver and gallbladder to the energy of the sun, clearing out any toxic energy such as anger.

 Strawberry- Helps feel pride and dignity when self-esteem is low, feel guilt-ridden, or unworthy of happiness due to early childhood experiences with physical or emotional abuse.

 Spirea- When it is hard to let your guard down and show others your true feelings, or when you feel as though you must protect your heart and do not let others get too close to you, spirea helps to feel safe enough to be open and express your true self.

 Lily-of-the-Valley- Restores the communication circuits between the brain, heart, and body so healing and awareness building can take place.

 Lilac- Cleansing of toxic or old energies from the past and old ways of being, and uplifts us to feel the joy in every moment.

 Daisy- Helps us to remain calm, cool, and collected when faced with a stressful situation.
 May help us to stay centered and be able to collect our thoughts.